 - Design sprinting: The Core workshop is a great alternative to Google Design Sprint.
 You can get many of the same effects, plus some others, in one fifth of the common calendar time.

 - Service design: The model is a perfect tool for service designers, where they can “zoom in” and work specifically with one contact point in the customer journey at the time.
 The model itself is a mini customer journey from and to other contact points, both digital and analog.

 - Content strategy: The model forces us to be concrete, down to actual wording of the content.
-Content strategist may argue that content is important forever, but a core workshop can make everyone understand it.
-Because they actually have to write the content themselves.
+Content strategist may argue forever about the importance of content, but a Core workshop makes everyone understand it.
+Because the participants actually have to write the content themselves.

-- Channel strategy: The core model forces us to think across channels, both digital and analog.
-You discover connections between channels that you would not have seen otherwise.
+- Multi channel strategy: The Core model forces us to think across channels, both digital and analog.
+It lets you discover connections between channels that you would not have seen otherwise.

-- Marketing: The model provides goals and directions for cross channel marketing in the form of push and pull, digital and analog, paid and organic, etc.
+- Marketing: The model provides goals and directions for cross channel marketing in the form of push and pull, digital and analog, paid and organic.